 Students are expected to dress professionally in "business casual" attire when attending class and/or campus activities.
 This includes slacks, khakis, dress shirts, polo shirts, sweaters, blouses, skirts, or dresses.
 Skirts should not be more than 1 inch above the knee.
-Business casual does not include: jeans, t-shirts, gym clothes, sweatpants, shorts, cut-off tops, hoodies, tank tops, halter tops, off the shoulder or strapless tops or clothing with rips/tears.
+Business casual does not include jeans, t-shirts, gym clothes, sweatpants, shorts, cut-off tops, hoodies, tank tops, halter tops, off the shoulder or strapless tops or clothing with rips/tears.
 No hats.

 Students may wear scrubs of a particular brand and color purchased through First Uniform or provided to you by the program.
-These pre-selected options will be available for purchase year-round via a weblink provided by First Uniform.
+These pre-selected options will be available for purchase year-round via a weblink provided by the program.
 There will be a "Pfeiffer University Physician Assistant Program" logo on the left chest of the scrub tops so that students may wear these scrubs in the clinical year if acceptable by the clinical site.
-Although scrubs will be allowed for class, the student must also wear the short white coat, and there may be activities on campus that students participate in that scrubs will not be appropriate.
+Students should wear Pfeiffer University scrubs and white coat during the didactic phase on days when lab portions of courses are being conducted.